roxmer/bibbox-documentation/README.md

 # BIBBOX and eB3Kit Dokumentation

-BIBBOX and eB3Kit Dokumentation is genrated by mkdocs.
+BIBBOX and eB3Kit Dokumentation is made by mkdocs, and will be soon available @ https://readthedocs.org